 Withdrawing from the term for medical reasons will impact a student’s cumulative pace (see Quantitative Standard).
 Students will not lose good academic standing if their pace drops below the minimum required as a result of a medical withdrawal.
 Students who receive federal financial aid should be aware that failing to maintain the minimum required pace will impact their financial aid standing upon re-entry.
 For more information about the financial implications for the term, refer to the Financial Aid Handbook and the Withdrawal and Refund Policy on our website.

 Applications for Medical Withdrawals

-Applications for Medical Withdrawals are reviewed by the Dean of Students or designee in consultation with the Director of Health Services and/or the Director of Psychological Services, as appropriate, and the Dean of Studies or designee.
+Applications for Medical Withdrawals are reviewed by the Dean of Student Life or their designee in consultation with the Director of Health Services and/or the Director of Counseling and Psychological Services, as appropriate, and the Associate Dean for Academic Services or their designee.
 Supporting documentation is required from a medical professional within two weeks from the date the student notified the College of their intention to withdraw for medical reasons.
 For Medical Withdrawals initiated during a term, students must remain away from the College for the remainder of the term.
 Due to the application deadlines for reentry from a withdrawal, students typically remain separated from the College for a minimum of one full term following the term from which they withdrew.
-Students who take a Medical Withdrawal during a term will receive a notation of “withdrawn” for all their courses and will not receive credit for their work that term (please see Quantitative Standard regarding the impact this may have on a student’s academic standing upon reentry to the College).
+Students who take a Medical Withdrawal during a term will receive a notation of “withdrawn” for all their courses and will not receive credit for their work that term.
 Students who take a second Medical Withdrawal are typically required to remain separated from the College for a minimum of two full terms.

 Involuntary Medical Withdrawals